Frenchie Tips and Tricks from Randy

-One of the defects that effects the frenchy is its nares.
+One of the defects that affects the Frenchy is its nares.
 That’s the entry to the nose.
-I have all of my dogs noses clipped to help them.
-This is done by removing a portion of the nose when its under anesthesia.
-This is normally done when you are spaying or fixing your frenchy.
-In oklahoma this cost about 20-40 dollars.
-Aslk your vet is your pup would be improved with a nose clip and get their opinion.
+I have all of my dogs’ noses clipped to help them.
+This is done by removing a portion of the nose when it’s under anesthesia.
+This is normally done when you are spaying or fixing your Frenchy.
+In Oklahoma, this costs about $20 to $40 dollars.
+Ask your vet if your pup would be improved with a nose clip and get their opinion.
 It will help.

 Why do dogs eat grass?

 Everyone asks, “why do dogs eat grass?”
 No one really knows.
 The one thing I know is there are wild animals whose urine is toxic to dogs and puppies.
 So if one of those animals peed on the grass your dog eats, it could kill him.
 So NO Grass.
 If you see your dog doing it, break the habit.

 Every one of our puppies is microchipped prior to release.
 We give you the information you need to register with AKC Reunite when you ar ready to take your pup home.

 It is critical that you register the chip so they know how to reach you in the event your puppy or dog gets lost.
 They will contact us as your backup, but the delay in communication could cause your animal to stay in a shelter longer than necessary.